How to Concatenate with Space in Excel (3 Suitable Ways)

 Employ TEXTJOIN Function to Concatenate with Space

-• After that, press ENTER to have the output.
+• Press ENTER to see the output.

 Concatenate with Space